 China seeks Asian neighbors' support in trade fight with US

-BEIJING – China is seeking to support from some of its Asian neighbors and Russia in its escalating tariff fight with the U.S.
+BEIJING – China is seeking support from some of its Asian neighbors and Russia in its escalating tariff fight with the U.S.

 Speaking Wednesday at a meeting of the Shanghai Cooperation Organization in Kyrgyzstan, Foreign Minister Wang Yi said representatives of the eight-nation grouping had expressed "broad support" for China's position.